sukibaby/stepmania-sync-tester/README.md

 ### Prerequisites
 You will need something to run the software on the Pico.
 [Thonny](https://github.com/thonny/thonny) is a good option.
+The version provided here is tested and works, or it can be downloaded from Thonny's GitHub here: https://github.com/thonny/thonny/releases/download/v3.3.13/thonny-3.3.13.exe

 ### How to set up
 1. Plug in the Pi Pico while holding down the BOOTSEL button.
 It should appear as a USB drive.
 Drag `adafruit-circuitpython-raspberry_pi_pico-nl-7.3.0.uf2` onto the Pico's storage.
 It will disconnect, reboot, and reconnect.